stencila/stencila/docs/languages/py/README.md

 ## Data interchange
 Stencila provides you with ability to use multiple programming languages to write interactive code within one document, working on the same data.
-You can manipulate the same data switching between different programming languages.
+In other words, you can manipulate the same data switching between different programming languages.
 This capability is achieved through `data interchange` feature.

 When you pass data between cells Stencila temporarily converts it into its built-in [Mini language](languages/mini/README.md) object.